 The policy proposes mandatory use of pressure sewer systems in several new residential and commercial growth areas in the city.
 It also details the application and approval process as well as the specific arrangements and obligations for ongoing operation and maintenance.

-Your feedback is now invited on the draft policy.
-The deadline for feedback is 5pm, Friday 2 November 2018.
+We're now considering feedback on the draft policy.
+The deadline for feedback was 5pm, Friday 2 November 2018.

 What's a pressure sewer system?

 Conventional wastewater systems use gravity flow to move sewage from your home to a central treatment plant.
 A pressure sewer system instead pumps sewage from a small pump station at each property.
 The combined power of each individual pump moves the sewage to the treatment plant.

 This is an advantage in areas with poor ground conditions, because you don't need to bury the pipes as deep.

 Each pump station has a grinder.
 This breaks down the solids in raw wastewater before pumping it into the Council sewer mains.